Nanri Island: Administrative divisions

 Other populated places include Fou-tou (浮斗), Hsi-hu (西户), Hsi-kao, Ts'ao-hu, T'ou-ying-shih (頭英石), Ts'u-shan (粗山), Shih-t'ou-p'an and Shang-t'ou.

 Economy

 The island is heavily involved in the fishing industry, and several fish farms have been established off the coast of the island.
 The island's mudflats are cultivated for seaweed and kelp production.
+Other important sectors are tourism and the energy sector.
 In 2015, a wind farm was established on the island.